Divya-Aggarwal/Arboretum/index.md

 I was able to retrive both light and moisture values.
 The only problem I faced earlier was to understand my sensor's working as I have to press reset button twice to bring it in active mode which I figured out after long time.

 My budget is same as I proposed earlier but I ended up borrowing soil form humber nursery.
 Along with that I also got header pins from the prototype lab.
-Following is the link to open up my budget details.[budget](https://github.com/Divya-Aggarwal/Arboretum/blob/master/budget%20.docx)
+Following is the link to open up my budget details. [budget](https://github.com/Divya-Aggarwal/Arboretum/blob/master/budget%20.docx)

 ## Testing